Stanley Baldwin: Appointment

 In May 1923 Bonar Law was diagnosed with terminal cancer and retired immediately; he died five months later.
 With many of the party's senior leading figures standing aloof and outside of the government, there were only two candidates to succeed him: Lord Curzon, the foreign secretary, and Baldwin.
 The choice formally fell to King George V acting on the advice of senior ministers and officials.

 It is not entirely clear what factors proved most crucial, but some Conservative politicians felt that Curzon was unsuitable for the role of prime minister because he was a member of the House of Lords.
-Curzon was strong and experienced in international affairs, but his lack of experience in domestic affairs, his personal character quirks and his huge inherited wealth and many directorships at a time when the Conservative Party was seeking to shed its patrician image were all deemed impediments.
+Curzon was intelligent and experienced in international affairs, but his dislike of domestic affairs and his many directorships, at a time when the Conservative Party was seeking to shed its patrician image, were impediments.
 Much weight at the time was given to the intervention of Arthur Balfour.

 The King turned to Baldwin to become prime minister.
 Initially Baldwin was also Chancellor of the Exchequer whilst he sought to recruit the former Liberal Chancellor Reginald McKenna to join the government.
 When this failed he appointed Neville Chamberlain to that position.